jjudyyang/minitools/README.md

 Some scripts that made my workflow a lot easier to minimize time spent on testing.

 ## SOIDcapturetool.user.js
-Script that creates keyboard shortcut to capture GraphQL UUID of smart order without having to inspect, filter and click :p
+Script that creates keyboard shortcut to capture GraphQL UUID of smart order without having to inspect, filter and click

 **Used with TamperMonkey Chrome extension:** https://chromewebstore.google.com/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo?utm_source=item-share-cb